tombeesley/PSYC121_2022-23/docs/05-Week6-analysis.md

 ## RStudio Task 1: Creating a new folder and project

-We are going to set up a new foler for this week and an RStudio *Project*.
+We are going to set up a new folder for this week and an RStudio *Project*.
 This is a good practice for organising your scripts and data.

 1. When you are logged on to the [**RStudio Server**](http://psy-rstudio.lancaster.ac.uk){target="_blank"}, navigate to your home directory by clicking on the small house icon: